 Don’t cry…don’t cry…don’t cry…

-MFW has done this winter camping thing before.
+My camping buddy had done this winter camping thing before.
 And mostly on solo outings.
 I have only been winter camping on one other occasion, in the snow and cold, by accident.
 I knew that it was camping, and it was in October and it was in the mountains, but it wasn’t supposed to be snowing and it was definitely not supposed to be minus anything.
 Well it was.
 And I was completely unprepared.
 That trip was also different in that there was access to firewood at the back country camping site.
 This meant that I did have the benefit of a raging inferno.
 That is until it was time to go to bed…in the tent…far far away from said inferno.
 Despite wearing everything I had brought with me, I was frozen and miserable.
 It was quite literally one of the worst experiences I can remember.
-Desperately wanting to avoid another situation like that, MFW made sure I was over prepared for the experience.
+Desperately wanting to avoid another situation like that, I made sure I was over prepared for the experience.
 And thankfully down filled clothing, sleeping bags and coats are not very heavy and squish down into tiny balls that fit quite nicely into a backpack.

 The next morning however, was a completely different story.
 After taking in the breathtaking scenery and the sun poking it’s way up over the mountains, the cold set in.
-I was feeling under the weather before leaving for the trip, but with the planning and preparation and MFW’s excitement (and mine), I did not even consider the prospect of cancelling.
+I was feeling under the weather before leaving for the trip, but with the planning and preparation and excitement, I did not even consider the prospect of cancelling.
 Removing myself from my sleeping bags (yes there were two stuffed inside each other), leaving the protection of the tent and embarking on the “tear down” process was excruciating.
-Our hiking boots were frozen cold.
+My hiking boots were frozen cold.
 After a few moments, I could no longer feel my feet, at all.
 I also could not feel my fingers despite my layers.
 Every time I moved my hands, my fingers hurt.
 Real.
 Physical.
 Pain.
 I also started to feel sick and somewhat dizzy.
 I didn’t know if I wanted to throw up or pass out, but I knew neither was really an option.
 And I knew I still had an energetic 4 km snowshoe ahead of me to get myself out of the mountains and back to the car.
 I was gutted.
 I was miserable.
 And for a moment I felt pure despair.

 After about 45 minutes of hiking, the feeling was finally coming back to my hands and feet, bringing with it the sensation of hot pins and needles.
 The nausea and the feeling of blacking out had finally passed.
 And my runny nose was frozen and no longer running.
 I thought of how I had felt earlier, back in camp, and the weakness I had shown.
 It was not even the New Year and I was already failing on my being Present and Brave.
 But I wasn’t.
 I was being Present in my moment of despair.
 I was grounded in my despair and acutely aware of how I was feeling in the present moment.
 I was also Brave enough to acknowledge my desperation.
 And I was Brave enough to move past it and know that I had to find the strength, the resilience, to get myself back to safety and comfort.